Ultrasound fellowship program

 INTRODUCTION

-The Department of Emergency Medicine at Palmetto Health Richland has been a leader in emergency ultrasound since 1997.
+The Department of Emergency Medicine at Prisma Health Richland has been a leader in emergency ultrasound since 1997.
 Residents in our emergency medicine program are trained in the use of ultrasound to facilitate the diagnosis and management of a wide variety of serious and life-threatening pathologies.

 To achieve these goals, we offer the following: